laice/goontube-genie/README.md

 * Optional automatic playlist removal of played links
 * Permanently saved playlists in sync storage
 * Management of individual playlist entries
-* Gathering title data from api's so you dont have to remember vids by their shortcodes *Done for youtube
+* ~~Gathering title data from api's so you dont have to remember vids by their shortcodes~~ Done.
 * Automatic gathering relevant links from video sites, removing need for copy/paste
 * imgur integration for easily saving and adding gifs and images to chat, with optional support for automatic viewing them inline in chat (like extended emotes)
 * Other stuff I'm not remembering now